kred/cortex-skeleton/README.md

 cortex-skeleton
 ===============

-Startup and linker files for ARM Cortex-M0,M3,M4 projects
+Startup and linker files for STM32 based projects.
+It may contains files from STMicroelectronics with their own "free" license (usually specified at header of source file).